wtbates99/tabletalk/docs/index.rst

-.. tabletext documentation master file, created by sphinx-quickstart on Tue Mar 11 10:11:58 2025.
+.. tabletalk documentation master file, created by sphinx-quickstart on Tue Mar 11 10:11:58 2025.

-tabletext
+tabletalk
 =========

-tabletext is a tool that helps you interact with database tables using natural language queries powered by large language models.
+tabletalk is a tool that helps you interact with database tables using natural language queries powered by large language models.

 Contents
 --------